xianlinbox/daily_practise/aws-solution-architect/vpc.md

 - it is all public
 - private subnet instances can't be reach by IPV6, but can reach to an ipv6 service, by Egress only internet gateway.

+# VPC Peering

+Connect 2 VPC like they are one,
+CIDR of these 2 VPC can't overlap
+Connection not transitive, you need to build peering for all connection Can cross region and cross account
+If 2 VPC has same CIDR, the longest prefix match will use to decide which VPC traffic go to.
+No Transtive Peering/No Edge Routing (Peering can't make your private subsets use another VPC NAT Gateway)